visavi/flystring/readme.md

 // Deleting rows from a file, instead of an array can be passed an integer
 $string = $fly->delete([1, 2]);

+// Rewrites the entire file when the file does not exist, create it
+$fly->write('new file');

 // Displays formatted file size, such as 543B, 1.43kB
 $fly->filesize();